Xianbei: Three Kingdoms

-The loose Xianbei confederacy lacked the organization of the Xiongnu but was highly aggressive until the death of their khan Tanshihuai in 182.
-Tanshihuai's son Helian lacked his father's abilities and was killed in a raid on Beidi in 186.
-Helian's brother Kuitou succeeded him, but when Helian's son Qianman came of age, he challenged his uncle to succession, destroying the last vestiges of unity among the Xianbei.
-By 190, the Xianbei had split into three groups with Kuitou ruling in Inner Mongolia, Kebineng in northern Shanxi, and Suli and Mijia in northern Liaodong.
-In 205, Kuitou's brothers Budugen and Fuluohan succeeded him.
-After Cao Cao defeated the Wuhuan at the Battle of White Wolf Mountain in 207, Budugen and Fuluohan paid tribute to him.
-In 218, Fuluohan met with the Wuhuan chieftain Nengchendi to form an alliance, but Nengchendi double crossed him and called in another Xianbei khan, Kebineng, who killed Fuluohan.
+By the Jian'an era (196–220), the Xianbei had split into many different groups, including the Kuitou ruling in Inner Mongolia, Kebineng in northern Shanxi, and Suli, Mijia and Queji in northern Liaodong.
+Following his death, Kuitou's brothers Budugen and Fuluohan divided his territory among themselves.
+After Cao Cao defeated the Wuhuan at the Battle of White Wolf Mountain in 207, Budugen, Fuluohan, Kebineng and others paid tribute to him.
+In 218, Fuluohan met with the Wuhuan chieftain Nengchendi to form an alliance, but Nengchendi double crossed him and called in Kebineng, who killed Fuluohan.
 Budugen went to the court of Cao Wei in 224 to ask for assistance against Kebineng, but he eventually betrayed them and allied with Kebineng in 233.
 Kebineng killed Budugen soon afterwards.

 Kebineng was from a minor Xianbei tribe.
 He rose to power west of Dai Commandery by taking in a number of Chinese refugees, who helped him drill his soldiers and make weapons.
-After the defeat of the Wuhuan in 207, he also sent tribute to Cao Cao, and even provided assistance against the rebel Tian Yin.
-In 218 he allied himself to the Wuhuan rebel Nengchendi but they were heavily defeated and forced back across the frontier by Cao Zhang.
+After the defeat of the Wuhuan in 207, he also sent tribute to Cao Cao, and provided assistance against the rebel Tian Yin.
+In 218 he allied himself to the Wuhuan rebel Nengchendi but they were defeated and forced back across the frontier by Cao Zhang.
 In 220, he acknowledged Cao Pi as emperor of Cao Wei.
-Eventually, he turned on the Wei for frustrating his advances on another Xianbei khan, Sui.
+Eventually, he turned on Wei for frustrating his advances on Suli.
 Kebineng conducted raids on Cao Wei before he was killed in 235, after which his confederacy disintegrated.

-Many of the Xianbei tribes migrated south and settled on the borders of the Wei-Jin dynasties.
-In 258 Tuoba Liwei's people settled in Yanmen Commandery.
-The Yuwen tribe settled between the Luan River and Liucheng.
-The Murong and Duan tribes became vassals of the Sima clan.
-An offshoot of the Murong tribe moved west into northern Qinghai and mixed with the native Qiang people, becoming Tuyuhun.

-In 279, the Xianbei made one last attack on Liang Province but they were defeated by Ma Long.
+Many of the Xianbei tribes migrated south and settled on the borders of the Wei-Jin dynasties, where they often offered their submission.
+In 258, the Tuoba tribe settled in the abandoned city of Shengle, north of the Yin Mountains.
+To the east of them, the Yuwen tribe settled between the Luan River and Liucheng, while the Murong tribe were allowed to move deeper into Liaodong.
+The Duan tribe was founded in Liaoxi within the Great Wall by a Xianbei ex-slave along with a group of exiles.
+In the west, an offshoot of the Murong moved into northern Qinghai and mixed with the native Qiang people, becoming the Tuyuhun.
+The Qifu tribe settled near the Longxi basin, while a branch of the Tuoba, the Tufa tribe, roamed the Hexi corridor.
+In 270, the Tufa chieftain, Tufa Shujineng, led the various ethnic tribes in the northwest in a rebellion against the Jin dynasty in Qin and Liang provinces but was defeated in 279 by Ma Long.